Interlaced R2D2 DNN Series for Scalable Non-Cartesian MRI with Sensitivity Self-calibration: Validation on simulated data

 \subsection{Visual performance}

-Figures \ref{fig:simulation_16} and \ref{fig:simulation_4} present the visual results of various comparison methods for $\mathrm{AF=16}$ and $\mathrm{AF=4}$, respectively.
-This enables evaluating the changes in reconstruction quality with increasing AFs. $\mathrm{AF=4}$ results also provide a per-method reference for the $\mathrm{AF=16}$ results and the reader is invited to flip between Figures \ref{fig:simulation_16} and \ref{fig:simulation_4} for a comparison at a glance.
-In each figure, the first and fourth rows display the reconstructed images (with values of PSNR (dB) reported in the bottom left of each panel), while the second and fifth rows show the corresponding Regions Of Interests (ROIs).
-Dotted ellipses highlight areas with subtle differences between the reconstructed, GT, and back-projected images.
-The third and sixth rows provide error maps relative to the GT image.
-The images displayed and reported PSNR values are at iteration $i=8$ for R2D2(U-Net) and $i=6$ for R2D2(U-WDSR).
+In this subsection, we focus on the U-WDSR based methods, which already present better quantitative results, and benchmark methods. \cref{fig:simulation} compares the visual results of different methods for $\mathrm{AF=4}$ and $\mathrm{AF=16}$, respectively.
+The images displayed and corresponding PSNR values are taken at convergence iteration $i=6$ for iR2D2 (U-WDSR) and $i=3$ for R2D2 (U-WDSR).

 We firstly focus on $\mathrm{AF=16}$.
 The back-projected image shows significant blurring, noticeable artifacts, and substantial errors.
-Methods like U-Net, DDS, NC-PDNet, and R2D2-Net(U-Net) exhibit improvements in structural detail over the back-projected image but still suffer from notable reconstruction errors.
-The U-WDSR architecture provides a noticeable jump in visual quality over U-Net, similar to R2D2(U-Net) and R2D2-Net(U-WDSR).
-R2D2(U-WDSR) provides the best performance, effectively preserving fine structural details and minimizing reconstruction errors.
-These results are in line with the quantitative analysis (see Section \ref{Quantresults}).
+Methods like DDS and NC-PDNet exhibit improvements in structural detail over the back-projected image but still suffer from notable reconstruction errors.
+The U-WDSR architecture provides a noticeable improvement in visual quality over reconstructions of DDS and NC-PDNet, similar to R2D2 (U-WDSR) and R2D2-Net (U-WDSR). iR2D2 (U-WDSR) provides the best performance, effectively preserving fine structural details and minimizing reconstruction errors.
+These results are in line with the quantitative analysis (see \ref{Quantresults}).

 All algorithms exhibit significant improvements at $\mathrm{AF=4}$, but the general conclusions drawn at $\mathrm{AF=16}$ remain.
 We note that DDS produces a noisy output, with a PSNR not superior to that of the back-projected image.
-Interestingly, R2D2(U-WDSR) exhibits the highest stability across accelerations, further confirming the results of the quantitative analysis.
+Interestingly, iR2D2(U-WDSR) exhibits the highest stability across accelerations, further confirming the results of the quantitative analysis.